 If your dog has been diagnosed with SARDS at any time in the past, please take the time to fill out our questionnaire: goo.gl/forms/Zi171JNSO8LatCgn2

-**UPDATE as of 01/01/2017**: Our clinical trials are CLOSED for new SARDS participants.
-Please do not contact us for enrollment questions.
-We are ONLY recruiting Cushing's disease cases at this time.
+**UPDATE as of 06/30/2017**: Our clinical trials are CLOSED for new participants.
+Please check back for more information

 If you wish to make a donation to Dr. Mowat's research, please visit this link: make a donation.
 Please select in the Choose a fund option, the "Retinal Research Fund"